 SHOULD I CARRY WATER?

-We have a policy of a water station at least every 4KM so there will 1 x water stations on the 7KM course at approx 3.5KM and two on the 10KM course (at 3.5KM and 6.5KM), as well as more water at the Finish Line, so make sure you stop and take the time to rehydrate with Tipperary Natural Mineral Water.
+In association with Tipperary Water, there will 2 x water stations on the 16KM course (at approx 6.5KM and 12KM) and 1 x water station on the 8KM course (at approx 3.5KM), as well as more water at the Finish Line, so make sure you stop and take the time to rehydrate at each station.

 As you will need your hands free for various obstacles, we don’t recommend you carry anything with you, unless you have a hands-free water device.